 The investigation confirms that the URL in the report of abuse is being used for phishing.
 The investigation also reveals that the URL belongs to a subdomain (city.autobrand.tld), and appears to be used by a franchisee.
 The registrar acknowledges that the Registered Name autobrand.tld was registered three years ago and has a robust set of content for an automobile dealership franchise.
 The registrar is able to confirm the Registered Name is used for Autobrand’s corporate emails and subdomains for multiple franchisees.

 Appropriate Mitigation Actions: The registrar reasonably concludes that the Registered Name is being used for DNS Abuse, but that it is likely the result of domain compromise and that the registrant is not knowingly using the Registered Name for DNS Abuse.
 The registrar assesses the potential collateral damage that suspending the domain name would have, and reasonably concludes that is not an appropriate mitigation action at this time.
-Instead, the registrar disrupts the DNS Abuse by notifying Autobrand, the registrant of autobrand.tld, requesting that it eliminate the phishing content by a certain date reasonably determined by the registrar.
+Instead, the registrar disrupts the DNS Abuse by notifying Autobrand, the registrant of autobrand.tld, identifying the nature of the DNS Abuse and requesting that it Autobrand eliminate the phishing content by a certain date reasonably determined by the registrar.
 The investigation and mitigation action occur within three business days of the receipt of the abuse report.

+Communicating Action to Reporters

+Once reports are processed by the registrar, the registrar should provide an update via email to the reporter providing a brief summary of the actions taken and outcome, and a rationale for the actions taken (or if no action taken).
+In this update, if the registrar determined that no action on its part was appropriate, the registrar should identify other parties in the ecosystem to whom the reporter could direct the report who may be better situated to investigate and/or address the reported abuse.

 Requirements Related to the Maintenance and Provision to ICANN of Records